Marital rape in the United States: 1970s: change begins

 In the United States, prior to the mid-1970s marital rape was exempted from ordinary rape laws.
-The exemption is also found in the 1962 Model Penal Code, which stated that "A male who has sexual intercourse with a female not his wife is guilty of rape if: ...".
+The exemption is also found in the 1962 Model Penal Code, which stated that "A male who has sexual intercourse with a female not his wife is guilty of rape if: ..."

 Michigan and Delaware reduced their legal tolerance of marital rape in 1974 but did not entirely eliminate the spousal exception in their rape laws.
 Michigan criminalized marital rape only when a couple had filed for divorce and were living apart.
 Delaware criminalized rape of a "voluntary social companion," which could include a wife; this crime was treated less seriously than other forms of rape.

 South Dakota totally outlawed marital rape from 1975 to 1977.
 A bill introduced by Senator Grace Mickelson quietly struck the spousal exemption from state law.
 The exception was restored not long afterward.
-According to the New York Times South Dakota was the first state to outlaw marital rape.
+According to The New York Times, South Dakota was the first state to outlaw marital rape.

 Nebraska also eliminated the spousal exemption in 1975.
 The state modernized its law to use the term "sexual assault" rather than "rape", and to be gender neutral, rather than to assume a male perpetrator and female victim.
 The change in law was the result of advocacy by second wave feminist organizations and victim advocacy groups in Nebraska, and was introduced to the legislature by Senator Wally Barnett.

 Some laws of the 1970s required the husband and wife to no longer be living together for marital rape charges to be brought.
 The case in the United States that first challenged this cohabitation clause was Oregon v.
 Rideout in 1978.
-In the case, the husband was accused of raping his wife, the first man in the United States to be charged with raping his wife while they were still living together.
-The trial was the first in Oregon relating to marital rape since the state revised its rape law in 1977 to eliminate the marital rape immunity.
-Although the husband was acquitted of raping his wife, it spurred the movement towards reform; many American states began to allow prosecution for marital and cohabitation rape.
+In this case, the husband was accused of raping his wife, the first man in the United States to be charged with raping his wife while they were still living together.
+The trial was the first in Oregon relating to marital rape since the state revised its rape law in 1977 to eliminate the marital rape exception.
+Although the husband was acquitted of raping his wife, it spurred the reform movement, with many American states beginning to allow prosecution for marital and cohabitation rape.